 Location and Morphology of Sample trees

 The heartwood discs of 5 sample trees of Senegalia catechu were collected from Subarnapur Forest Division of Odisha .
-The geographical location and morphometric characters of the selected trees are given below :
+The geographical location and morphometric characters of the selected trees are given below.

 Table 1.
 Geographical location of the sample trees of Senegalia catechu